AdvancedPhotonSource/GSAS-II/docs/source/GSASIImapvars.rst

 .. _CheckEquivalences:

-Equivalence Checking and Reorganization (:func:`CheckEquivalences`)
+Equivalence Checking and Reorganization [:func:`CheckEquivalences`]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Equivalences need to be checked for usages that could be internally conflicted or have possible conflicts with other constraints.
-Function :func:`CheckEquivalences` is called within :func:`GenerateConstraints` to diagnose and where possible resolve such uses, as discussed below.
+Function :func:`~GSASII.GSASIImapvars.CheckEquivalences` is called within :func:`~GSASII.GSASIImapvars.GenerateConstraints` to diagnose and where possible resolve such uses, as discussed below.

 **Mixed parameter use:**